Last Updated: Aug 22, 2022

 Process for Confirmed COVID-19 Cases

-If a student develops symptoms during the Shule day, they will be isolated on-site, their parents contacted to pick them up, and when/if a positive COVID-19 status is confirmed, the student’s cohort will be notified.
+If a student develops symptoms during the Shule day, they will be isolated on-site and their parents contacted to pick them up.
+The student's class will then also be sent home and when/if a positive COVID-19 status is confirmed, the above-mentioned procedures will be followed.